ccs-amsterdam/r-course-material/tutorials/R_test-theory_1_cfa.md

 concepts or characteristics (e.g., emotions, attitudes, literacy, personality,…).
 These concept cannot be measured *directly*, but have to be assessed *indirectly* using observable indicators (e.g., items in a questionnaire).
-Usually, we hence build several items that are meant capture the underlying disposition.
+Usually, we therefore create several items that are meant provide information about the underlying latent variable.

 Test theory explains the relationships between latent variable (e.g., a personality trait such as “extraversion”) and the responses to several